 Let’s explore deeper into the 2 drivers of the executive summary:

-We’ve gone through how to identify your competitive advantage in deep detail in a previous article.
+We’ve previously gone through how to identify your competitive advantage in deep detail.

 Placing myself in the hiring manager’s shoes, I imagine myself writing the job description.